Avalanche transceiver hire scheme

 Once we receive the email, we can confirm availability for the dates you have requested.
 We will not request payment details via email, so a contact telephone number is essential.

-The following models of transceiver are available for hire (subject to availability);
+The following models of transceiver are available for hire (hire is always subject to availability);

 - DTS Tracker